funcool/promesa/doc/user-guide.md

 ;; => 3
 ```

-This will schedule a separated task for each chained callback, making
+This will schedule a separate task for each chained callback, making
 the whole system more responsive because you are no longer executing
 big blocking functions; instead you are executing many small tasks.